ma-aouad/DynamicMNL/README.md

 * Several algorithmic methods are implemented: our constant-factor approximation `algorithm()`, a discrete greedy heuristic `greedy()`, a greedy local search method `local_search()`, a gradient-descent with regards to the Lovasz extension of the expected revenue function `lovasz_greedy()`, a dynamic programming-based relaxation `relaxation_topaloglu()`, an MIP-based deterministic relaxation `relaxation_deterministic()`.
 * Other functions are auxiliary and need not be referenced in running the code.

-The file `Numericals.py()` can be run as a script to replicate the computational results in the paper *Greedy-Like Algorithms for Dynamic Assortment Planning Under Multinomial Logit Preferences*, A. Aouad, R. Levi and D. Segev.
+The file `Numericals.py()` can be run as a script to replicate the computational results in the paper *Greedy-Like Algorithms for Dynamic Assortment Planning Under Multinomial Logit Preferences*, A. Aouad, R. Levi and D. Segev (2018) that appeared in Operations Research.